Sv443-Network/UserUtils/README.md

 tr.addLanguage(language: string, translations: Record<string, string>): void
 ```

-Adds a language and its associated translations to the translation function.
+Adds or overwrites a language and its associated translations to the translation function.
-The passed language can be any unique identifier, though I recommend sticking to the [ISO 639-1 standard.](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
+The passed language can be any unique identifier, though I highly recommend sticking to a standard like [BCP 47 / RFC 5646](https://www.rfc-editor.org/rfc/rfc5646.txt) (which is used by the [`Intl` namespace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) and methods like [`Number.toLocaleString()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString)), or [ISO 639-1.](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
-The passed translations should be an object where the key is the translation key used in `tr()` and the value is the translation itself.
+The passed translations should be a flat object (no nested objects are allowed for now), where the key is the translation key used in `tr()` and the value is the translation itself.
 If `tr.addLanguage()` is called multiple times with the same language, the previous translations of that language will be overwritten.

 The translation values may contain placeholders in the format `%n`, where `n` is the number of the value starting at 1.